Schreiry/Numeral_Systems/README.md

 ## Prologue
 As a dedicated student of **Computing Hardware**, I was eager to create an all-encompassing study guide on numeral systems.
 At the same time, I embraced the challenge of learning LaTeX, a powerful tool for creating high-quality documents.
 Merging these two passions, I developed this repository to serve as both a comprehensive study guide and a demonstration of LaTeX's elegance.

-> **"The integration of theory and practice is the cornerstone of true learning."**
-> — Anonymous

----

 ## About Numeral Systems
 Numeral systems are methods for representing numbers using a set of symbols based on a specific base.
 They were created to simplify mathematical operations and to design efficient computational algorithms and digital circuits.
 Here’s a quick overview: